 Tea tree oil is widely used in skin and hair care products for its antimicrobial and antifungal properties.
 It is effective against Pityrosporum ovale (Malassezia furfur) and can help manage mild to moderate dandruff (10).

 You can incorporate these oils into your hair care routine in multiple ways.
-Use them as treatments and masks to style your hair.
+Use them as hair treatments and masks to style your curls.
 Here are a few tips.

 How To Use Oil On Natural Hair